When it’s time for you or a loved one to consider moving into an assisted living facility, you’ll have to weigh many factors and concerns.

 “An excellent way to interact with and observe the staff is to ask to have lunch” at the community, Clark says.
 Many facilities offer lunch with a tour, and “it’s amazing the things you can learn by chatting with the people who interact with the residents every day.”

-Doherty also recommends that “prospective residents and family members meet with the community marketing professional, as well as staff responsible for resident care and direct care to get a clear understanding of how staff interacts with residents and their families, how they may handle emergency situations, and how responsive and welcoming staff are to any unscheduled needs.”
+Doherty also recommends that “prospective residents and family members meet with the community marketing professional, as well as staff responsible for resident care and direct care to get a clear understanding of how staff interact with residents and their families, how they may handle emergency situations and how responsive and welcoming staff are to any unscheduled needs.”

 While the federal government regulates nursing homes, states regulate assisted living facilities, so there’s currently no national database you can check to see about a facility’s performance.
 But you can contact your state health department of social services office to find out about the track record of an individual facility in the state.

 Assisted living facilities also need to be licensed to operate, and state agencies inspect or survey these communities at regular intervals and investigate if a complaint is filed.
 These surveys can turn up information about violations or citations, and that information is publicly available.